Cat and Dog Teeth Cleaning in Homewood, AL

-The same as having your teeth cleaned is beneficial to your health, your pet benefits from dog and cat teeth cleaning.
-Due to the challenges routine pet dental care can present, many pets experience the onset of gum disease at an early age.
+The same as having your teeth cleaned is beneficial to your health, your pet benefits from dog and cat teeth cleaning in Homewood, AL. Due to the challenges routine pet dental care can present, many pets experience the onset of gum disease at an early age.
 In fact, by three years old, around half of pets have signs of tartar buildup and gum inflammation.
 Fortunately, we're here to guide you on everything you need to know about keeping your pet's teeth clean, from how often they should visit us for a deep down clean to what you can do at home.
 Call us at Nall Daniels to schedule an oral examination today.
 We're conveniently located in Homewood to easily serve Birmingham and all the greater metropolitan areas.

 The best way to deal with pet dental disease is to prevent it altogether.
 Though brushing a pet's teeth daily can prove difficult, it is one of the most effective preventive measures you can take for your pet's oral health.
 In a perfect world, our pets would be as eager to have their teeth brushed as having a bath.
 When this isn't the case, you can supplement with oral health products, such as tartar-control chews and anti-plaque sprays.
 The Veterinary Oral Health Council has a full list of accepted products online, and you may find some of these in the retail section at our practice.
 Some tips and tricks on acclimating your pet to having their teeth brushed include:

 - Start brushing your pet's teeth early, when they are a puppy or a kitten.

 - Use a finger toothbrush to gently rub the teeth around the gums.

 - Don't sweat how long your pet allowed you to brush and reward them with a treat right away.

 - Every day, slowly increase the duration of brushing and continue to generously reward your pet.

 When Your Pet Needs a Deep-Down Teeth Cleaning